Atluzka/cfx-finder/README.md

 ```bash
 "dev": "nodemon index.js"
 ```
-You need to install nodemon by typing 'npm install nodemon' into the terminal, if you want to do this.
-This makes it so everytime you save your file it updates automatically without you having to restart the bot.
+You need to install nodemon by typing 'npm install nodemon' into the terminal, if you want to do this This makes it so everytime you save your file it updates automatically without you having to restart the bot.

 Run this in your terminal to activate.